josema88/jmordonez-site/content/posts/6-things-you-can-do-right-now-to-become-better-software-developer.md

 ## 6. Teach or mentor to others

 Now on the other side I also try to be someone that helps the less experienced to improve.
 This is not rocket science, this is about to guide or help others when they need it.
 In a situation when you’re teaching or mentoring I think that your technical skills could increase.
 On my particular case I experienced the “learning by teaching” and it’s double satisfying.

+Well, those are the “tips” that I can share with you so far.
+If you have more tips or comments you can share with us.

+Thanks for reading.